awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 Before you launch your AWS Control Tower landing zone, determine the most appropriate home Region\.
 For more information, see [Administrative tips for landing zone setup](tips-for-admin-setup.md)\.

 **Important**
-Changing your home Region after you have deployed your AWS Control Tower landing zone requires the assistance of AWS Support\.
+Changing your home Region after you have deployed your AWS Control Tower landing zone requires decommissioning as well as the assistance of AWS Support\.
 This practice is not recommended\.

 AWS Control Tower has no APIs or programmatic access\.
 To configure and launch your landing zone, perform the following series of steps\.